Bearded Collie

 Trimming:

-- Trim the hair around the paws, ears, and tail to keep the Bearded Collie looking neat.
+- Cut the hair around the ears, paws and the tail for keeping the Bearded Collie looking neat.

-- Some owners opt to trim the hair around the face, especially if it interferes with the dog’s vision.
+- Some dog owners decide to trim hair around the face, particularly if it blocks the dog’s ability to see.

 Ear Care: